RobbsX/USI-Scrape/README.md

 ## Result
+*The scrape allowed me to make an informed decision for the course parameters.
+My expectations were surpassed!
+In the first run, we were almost booked out.*

+_Details_

 Time: Our new sport course was set from 18:15 to 19:45 - which payed of as there were many bookings!
 A trail course from 11:30 to 13:00 did not take place as there were too few bookings, as expected.
 In general, the worst times to make a course are: 6:43 to 7:42, 11:30 to 12:24, and 13:24 to 14:21.
 Notably, courses from 15:18 to 21:00 are well booked, especially from 19:06 to 20:03.

 Price I: EUR 79 was taken because it had a good balance between price per lesson and effort for this kind of course, and at the location.
 This set the course in the upper 25% quantile.

-Capacity and expected bookings: The limit was set to 30 people, with an expected booking number of 23.
-This expectation was even surpassed!
+Capacity and expected bookings: The limit was set to 30 people, with an expected booking number of 28.

 ## Further Steps